bmorris3/retrieval/docs/retrieval/tutorial.rst

 computation time.
 The posterior distribution approximations should converge towards the "true" posterior distribution which you might recover with *non*-approximate Bayesian inference techniques like MCMC.

+Taking the most computationally expensive and most accurate posterior approximation above (green), we estimate the temperature :math:`T \approx 1515 \pm 15` K, roughly consistent with the expectation from MCMC above.